 Since I was little, Crate and Barrel furniture and accessories have always been in my home.
 As a Chicago-based company, they became a part of my interior design lexicon at a very young age.
 In fact, pretty much everyone I knew owned Crate and Barrel.
 To this day, that fact still rings true.

 Imagine my surprise (and sheer delight) when I received an email from the Crate and Barrel team about a collaboration for our new home.
-Turns out, they saw our big announcement on Instagram and the blog, and wanted to see if we’d be interested in partnering.
-Additionally, Crate and Barrel was the first home brand to reach out to us after we shared about the new place.
+Turns out, they saw our big announcement on Instagram and the blog!
 Talk about a dream come true!

-There’s a reason why the company has been and continues to be so popular and well-respected.
-Beyond the quality of the pieces and caliber of customer service, Crate and Barrel’s collection is diverse and can be customized to meet your design style.
+Crate and Barrel has been popular for countless reasons.
+Sure, they sell quality furniture.
+Furthermore, the company has fantastic customer service.
+In fact, Crate and Barrel’s collection can be customized to meet your design style.
 From modern to contemporary, feminine, traditional and industrial—they have it all!

 Initial Design Process

 After buying our new place, Bob and I agreed no home design decisions would occur without a professional.
-After 10 years of living together, our struggles with analysis paralysis and poor interior design decisions were widely documented in our old condo.
+After 10 years of living together, we struggle with analysis paralysis.
 It’s no secret I have somewhat eclectic taste – preppy yet feminine, colorful yet classic, romantic yet modern.
 In our old place, I’d fall in love with everything – a turquoise couch, vintage desk, equestrian prints – the list of mismatched design decisions goes on and on.

 Therefore, after closing on our new house, we immediately sought out an interior designer to help.
 Enter Amelia Canham Eaton.
 A blogger and influencer herself, she understood the nuances of us trying to refine those styles into our space.
 Best of all, she and I have been friends for more than a decade.
 There’s nothing better than working with someone you trust and adore!
 After sharing the news about Crate and Barrel with Amelia, she immediately went over several ideas and concepts – all of which we loved!